Setup and Config

 A reference is used in Git to specify branches and tags.
 A

-branch head is stored in the refs/heads
+branch head is stored in the refs/heads hierarchy, while

-a tag is stored in the refs/tags
+a tag is stored in the refs/tags hierarchy of the ref namespace

-(typically in $GIT_DIR/refs/heads
+(typically in $GIT_DIR/refs/heads and $GIT_DIR/refs/tags

 directories or, as entries in file $GIT_DIR/packed-refs

-if refs are packed by git gc
+if refs are packed by git gc).

 Git imposes the following rules on how references are named: